nex86/rpidisplay/README.md

 # rpidisplay  https://github.com/nex86/rpidisplay/raw/master/rpi-display.sh

-**Updated install script for Watterott display with Raspbian Buster compatiblity.**
+**Updated install script for Watterott display with Raspbian Buster and Raspberry Pi 4 compatiblity.**

+Since things are a little different on Buster I updated this script.

 *Credits to awatterott and normanzb for the original script.*